Conor Lamb: 2018 special

 On October 5, 2017, the Pittsburgh Post-Gazette reported that Lamb was considering running for Congress in a special election for Pennsylvania's 18th congressional district.
 The district included parts of Allegheny, Greene, Washington and Westmoreland counties.
 The vacancy was created when incumbent Republican Representative Tim Murphy resigned amid revelations that he had had an extramarital affair and urged his mistress to terminate an unexpected pregnancy, despite his long record as a vocal opponent of abortion.
-Murphy had run for reelection unopposed in 2016 and 2014.
+Murphy had run for reelection unopposed in 2014 and 2016.

 Lamb was selected as the Democratic nominee at a convention in November 2017.
 In the general election, he faced Republican State Representative Rick Saccone.
 Despite the district's Republican bent, the special election was considered highly competitive and attracted national attention.
 National Republican sources spent more than $8 million on television advertising, twice as much as the Democrats.
 Several prominent Republicans, including President Donald Trump, Vice President Mike Pence and Trump's children Donald Jr. and Ivanka, visited the district to campaign for Saccone.

 During the campaign, Republicans accused Lamb of having a "weak record" as a prosecutor.
 FactCheck.org examined the Republicans' claims, calling them "flimsy and misleading".

 On the topic of guns, Lamb called for "a stronger system of background checks but no new restrictions".
 On tariffs, Lamb supported President Trump's steel and aluminum tariffs.
 On health care, Lamb criticized the Republican attempt to repeal Obamacare and called for bipartisan efforts to stabilize its markets.